dawei41468/translator/project-translator.md

 ## Core Flow (MVP)

-1. User logs in → lands on dashboard.
+1. User logs in → Dashboard.
-2. User clicks "Start New Conversation" → creates room → gets shareable link/QR.
+2. Creator clicks "Start New Conversation" → room auto-created → creator auto-joined → enters waiting screen with "Show QR Code" button.
-3. Other user opens link → logs in → selects their language → joins.
+3. Creator clicks "Show QR Code" → displays large QR + short room code.
+4. Joiner (logged in) on Dashboard clicks "Scan QR Code to Join" → scans QR (or manually enters code) → auto-joined.
-4. Both see "Connected" status.
+5. All participants see "Connected" status.
-5. When one speaks:
+6. When one speaks:
     - Device captures via Web Speech API (continuous, interim results for live feel).
     - On final utterance → send transcript + sourceLang to server via Socket.io `speech-transcript` event.
-    - Server translates to target's language using Google Cloud Translation (asia-east2).
+    - Server translates to each other participant's language using Google Cloud Translation (asia-east2).
-    - Server emits `translated-message` to the other participant only.
+    - Server emits `translated-message` to all other participants in the room.
-    - Receiving client displays in chat bubble + speaks via TTS (if audio enabled).
+    - Receiving clients display in chat bubbles + speak via TTS (if audio enabled).
     - Audio routed to speaker or selected Bluetooth headset.

 ## Tech Stack (Locked — Identical to OneProject)